⚠️ Previously in Part I

 🕊️ Chapter 5: Sophia’s Redemption Through Us

-At the center of the Gnostic myth is a broken mother.
+At the center of the Gnostic myth is a wounded Aeon, not a diminished one.

 You are one of those fragments.